-Being the 4th of child, when labor started we expected everything to be routine.
-Like our previous children Isaiah was born in the birthing tub at The Birth Center of Gainesville.
-After a seemingly normal deliver our baby boy was placed on my chest.
-My midwife and I immediately noticed that Isaiah was not crying or breathing normally.
-After he was evaluated it was determined that it would be in our best interest to transport Isaiah to Shands my ambulance.
+Isaiah Richardson was his mother’s fourth child, so when labor began, they expected everything to be routine.
+Like Isaiah’s parents’ previous children, Isaiah was born in the birthing tub at The Birth Center of Gainesville.
+After a seemingly normal delivery, their baby boy was placed on his mother’s chest.
+The midwife and the mother immediately noticed that Isaiah was not crying or breathing normally.
+After he was evaluated, it was determined that it would be in the family’s best interest to transport Isaiah to Shands by ambulance.
 The response was amazing.
-When we arrived at the hospital, we were met by Dr. Sandra Sullivan we advised that Isaiah appeared to have a bacterial infection due to meconium aspiration.
-But, she believed he should be released within a day or so.
-My husband was starting a new job the next day and we had 3 other children at home, so we were a little overwhelmed.
-The next morning a social worker came to visit me, she provided me with loads of information regarding what to expect in the hospital, and services available through Children's Miracle Network.
-By the second day Isaiah's condition had worsen.
-While we had finally left the hospital to get some rest.
-Dr. Sullivan called us to advised that we needed to get to the hospital as soon as possible.
-This was the worse phone call I had ever received.
-When we got to the hospital we were told that Isaiah also had a hole in his heart.
-The combination of the cardiac and respiratory issues were preventing adequate das exchange to sustain life.
-Doctors wanted to put Isaiah on ECMO machine (Extracorporeal Membrane Oxygenation).
-This surgical procedure would place a tube in Isaiah's neck to his heart which would remove blood that would be replaced by oxygenated blood which would then be pumped back in.
-Isaiah stay on the machine for 6 days.
-By this time he had been in the hospital for 2 weeks and his oxygen level were finally improving, but was not able to be released until about 2 weeks later when it was able to get on his own, the oxygen level stayed consistent, and his blood pressure was controlled.
-At 5 weeks old he was finally released.
-Dr. Sullivan thoroughly explained everything to us and didn't leave us in the dark.
-I am forever grateful for her amazing bedside manner.
+When the Richardson family arrived at the hospital, they were met by Dr. Sandra Sullivan who advised that Isaiah appeared to have a bacterial infection due to meconium aspiration.
+However, she believed he should be released within a day or so.
+Isaiah’s father was starting a new job the next day, and three other children were at home.
+They were overwhelmed.
+The next morning, a social worker came to visit Isaiah’s mother.
+The social worker provided her with loads of information regarding what to expect in the hospital and services available through Children's Miracle Network.
+By the second day, Isaiah's condition had worsened.
+While his parents had finally left the hospital to get some rest, Dr. Sullivan called to advise them that they needed to get to the hospital as soon as possible.
+This was the worst phone call Isaiah’s parents had ever received.
+When his parents arrived, they were told that Isaiah also had a hole in his heart.
+The combination of the cardiac and respiratory issues were preventing adequate exchange to sustain life.
+Doctors wanted to put Isaiah on an extracorporeal membrane oxygenation machine.
+This surgical procedure would place a tube in Isaiah's neck to his heart, which would remove blood that would be replaced by oxygenated blood, which would then be pumped back in.
+Isaiah stayed on the machine for six days.
+By this time, he had been in the hospital for two weeks, and his oxygen levels were finally improving.
+He was not able to be released until about two weeks later when Isaiah was able to breathe on his own, the oxygen level stayed consistent, and his blood pressure was controlled.
+At 5 weeks old, he was finally released.
+Today, Isaiah is a thriving 7 year old!

 Meet Izabella N.